Loading

 Noting down the topic or discussion points for the next meeting lightens the load on your future self and also ensures you don't forget anything important.

 In my client meetings, I often use this section for any unanswered questions the customer or I have.
-Maybe we couldn't answer a topic because it'd require a separate meeting, or needed internal input, or we just ran out of time.
+Maybe we couldn't answer a topic because it required a separate meeting, internal input, or we just ran out of time.
 Writing details for the next meeting helps me remember everything without missing a beat.

 Digital or paper: Which is the more effective note-taking method?

-• However, if you're shadowing a call on mute for your manager, you can focus on taking notes digitally.
+• If you're shadowing a call on mute for your manager, you can focus on taking notes digitally.
 You can also take notes digitally in internal meetings—everyone understands that what is discussed needs to be noted.

-The good thing is you can adapt all the above note-taking strategies to a paper or a digital format.
+The good thing is you can adapt all the above note-taking techniques to a paper or a digital format.
 So choose any format suitable and pair it with the method of your choice.
-If you're using paper, though, here are three extra tips:

 • Add a page number to every page and index your pages to make your notes easy to find.